PHuhn/WordPress-Child-Theme-Addons/README.md

 `[gc_year]`

+One usage might be to display the copyright date in the footer as follows:

+`&copy; [gc_year] by Northern Software Group`

-## gc-is-mega-sub-menu
+## GC Mega-menu .gc-is-mega-sub-menu

 Mega-menu is a menu that expands across the page (not so much down the page).
-This is a possible solution of a long menu dropdown or navigating sub-sub-menus.
+Mega-menu is a possible solution of a long menu dropdown or navigating sub-sub-menus.
 For example, the following menu structure:

-- Mega Menu
+- WP Features
   - Theme Templates
     - Template Default
     - Template Full Width